helium/HIP/0082-helium-mobile-service-provider.md

 ## Success Metrics

-The main success metric would be cellular data being offloaded to the Helium Mobile Network by the Helium Mobile Service Provider.
+The main success metric would be cellular data being offloaded to the Helium Mobile Network by the Helium Mobile Service Provider, creating increased utility for HNT and MOBILE.